shoma07/strong_schema/README.md

 # Strong Schema

-🛡️ Brings [Strong Migrations](https://github.com/ankane/strong_migrations) safety checks to declarative schema definitions using `ActiveRecord::Schema`.
+🛡️ Brings [Strong Migrations](https://github.com/ankane/strong_migrations) safety checks to schema-based database management.

-## Why Strong Schema?
+## Overview

-`ActiveRecord::Schema` is commonly used for declarative schema management, but lacks the safety checks that migrations have.
-Strong Schema bridges this gap by integrating Strong Migrations' battle-tested checks into schema definitions.
+Tools using `ActiveRecord::Schema` for declarative database management lack safety checks for dangerous operations.
+This can lead to production issues—such as removing columns without proper safeguards or adding indexes that lock tables.

+Strong Schema brings the same proven safety checks from Strong Migrations to schema-based workflows, catching unsafe operations before they reach your database.

 ## Installation